Finite orbits in multivalued maps and Bernoulli convolutions: Introduction

-There are many 'subcritical' intersections of periodic address curves where we expect a bounded density of $\nu$ and a nontrivial multifractal spectrum, as found by Feng \cite{F11} and Jordan, Shmerkin and Solomyak \cite{JSS}.
+There are many `subcritical' intersections of periodic address curves where we expect a bounded density of $\nu$ and a nontrivial multifractal spectrum, as found by Feng \cite{F11} and Jordan, Shmerkin and Solomyak \cite{JSS}.
 Moreover, Theorem \ref{nonex} says that intersections of periodic or preperiodic address curves can happen only for parameters $\beta$ which are weak Perron numbers.
-In his last paper, Thurston \cite{Th} pointed out the importance of weak Perron numbers in one-dimensional dynamics.
+Thurston \cite{Th} pointed out the importance of weak Perron numbers in one-dimensional dynamics.

 The illustrations in this paper required a lot of work.
-The 'chaos game', used in \cite{So4, BB} and for Figure \ref{bc}, is not sufficiently accurate.
+The ``chaos game'', used in \cite{So4, BB} and for Figure \ref{bc}, is not sufficiently accurate.
 For the other figures, a Markov chain model was used, where $[0,1]$ was divided into $n$ intervals of equal length, with $4\cdot 10^3 \le n\le 4\cdot 10^6.$ For large magnifications, inverse iteration can be used, that is, we can directly count the offspring of points $x$ under the iteration of $G,$ as given in Definition \ref{bds} below.
 The drawback of that method is the increase of rounding errors under iteration of expanding maps.
 We do not discuss numerical methods here since they serve for illustration only.

 Nevertheless, our opinion is that computer experiments and explicit approximation of fractal measures are appropriate tools for developing intuition and fostering communication.
-Bernoulli convolutions are a good testbed for fractal measures: on one hand they include a wide variety of examples, see \cite[Section 2]{ban}, and on the other hand they are 'pure Type' \cite[Section 3]{PSS} and have the same properties on each subinterval of $[0,1],$ due to their self-similar construction.
-Let us mention that some types of everyday 'big data' come as fractal measures with several millions of bins: measurements of workload of a server, river discharges, precipitation, particulate matter, activity on financial markets.
+Bernoulli convolutions are a good testbed for fractal measures: on one hand they include a wide variety of examples, see \cite[Section 2]{ban}, and on the other hand they are ``pure type'' \cite[Section 3]{PSS} and have the same properties on each subinterval of $[0,1],$ due to their self-similar construction.
+Let us mention that some types of everyday ``big data'' come as fractal measures with several millions of bins: measurements of workload of a server, river discharges, precipitation, particulate matter, activity on financial markets.
 Singularities, that means extreme values, are of paramount importance in all these fields.

 The intuition given by Figure \ref{drei} is as follows.
 The upper function shows the typical BC, the appearance which by Solomyak holds for almost every $\beta .$ The function is probably continuous, but fractal.
 It shows more, but finer detail on higher resolution, like Weierstrass functions or Brownian motion.
 This could be made precise by determining a H\"older exponent or a dimension of the graph.
 For $\beta\to 2$ or $t\to\frac12$ we can expect that the H\"older exponent goes to zero and the dimension to 2.
 This increasing roughness is the most obvious trend which can be seen in BCs, see \cite[Section 2]{ban}.
 It was predicted from the convolution structure already by Erd\"os and others in the 1930s.